 I wanted to tell him about Ted, tell him I had just done it to get it done with, to be Julie, to not be Audrey, to find out if that was the difference between the last piece of my life and the next, but that I didn't find out anything.
 Sometimes the only difference between doing something and not doing something was what you could claim later.

-"Audrey and I didn't even get along," I said finally.
-Which was true, so why did I care so much?
+"Audrey and I didn't even get along," I said.

 "It doesn't matter," he said.
 "It's still allowed to affect you."